 3. Finish Your Basement

 Unfinished basements are known for being energy inefficient.
 They do not tend to be as well-insulated as finished basements.
 Because of this, they can put extra strain on your heating and cooling system when it comes to maintaining a comfortable interior temperature throughout the year.
 This is also why keeping an unfinished basement could be a mistake.

 Finishing your basement is one of the ways to make your home more energy-efficient.
-In addition to more efficient heating and cooling, you also get to enjoy more comfortable livable space, increased home value, and other benefits of finished basements.
+In addition to more efficient heating and cooling, you also get to enjoy a more comfortable livable space, increased home value, and other benefits of finished basements.